nick7ong/nick7ong/README.md

 📝 I’m currently an Undergraduate student at the University of Miami on a 5-year BS/MS track in Music Engineering Technology with a minor in Computer Engineering.
-Focusing to pursue a career in Audio Software Development.
+Focusing to pursue a career in Audio Software Engineering.

-🎙️ Live sound and recording engineer at Frost School of Music Recording Services 🎧 Passionate in anything audio software & hardware
+🎧 Passionate in anything audio software & hardware with interestes in spatial audio and AI/ML.
-🎸 I also record and produce my own music too

 🌐 My portfolio -> bit.ly/nicktong
 🌐 My LinkedIn -> www.linkedin.com/in/nicholas-nj-tong/